amonks/monument/production.md

 ## Production of the statue

-At `monument.com` you'll find an app for generating and purchasing the statue component.
+At `monument.com` (or something) you'll find an app for generating and purchasing the statue component.

 Enter the name, date of birth, and desired URL of the subject, and upload a 3d model.
 Fill out your shipping and billing information as usual, and you'll get a statue in the mail.